Haris-Mughal/Ai-Connectivity-Hackathon/README.md

 2. **Ask questions in the chat interface on the right side of the screen.**

-   - Example of a question: **Highlight areas of energy waste in government facilities and suggest strategies to optimize usage.
-Quantify potential savings and environmental impacts.**
+   - Example of a question: **What are the potential inefficiencies in the current 5G network deployment, and how can we optimize resource usage to improve latency and throughput?.**